-27 Brilliant Travel Tips for Booking a Trip, Packing & Vacationing
+27 Brilliant Travel Tips—From Booking and Packing to Vacationing

 22. If you forget your USB wall plug, some TV sets have a USB that you can use to charge your devices.

 23. Forget your charger completely?
-Always check with the hotel front desk—some previous guests accidentally leave their chargers and the front desk usually has a box of them.
+Always check with the hotel front desk—some previous guests accidentally leave their chargers, and the front desk usually has a box of them.
 Or, just opt for a suitcase that comes equipped with one, like this one from Away.

 24. Ugh, turbulence can really be annoying.
 To minimize it, pick a seat near the wings of the plane.

-25. Fun Fact: To use Google Maps offline, type “OK Maps,” in the destination search bar and the visible area will save if you need to access the map later during your trip.
+25. Fun fact: To use Google Maps offline, type “OK Maps” in the destination search bar, and the visible area will save if you need to access the map later during your trip.

-26. Get the WiFi password for many hotels, restaurants, cafés, and more by checking the comments section of FourSquare.
+26. Get the WiFi password for many hotels, restaurants, cafés, and more by using the WiFi Map app.
+It’s crowdsourced by people who use the app, and you’ll find WiFi Hotspots, passwords and comments.

-27. Instead of spending a fortune on a fancy dinner, opt to eat out for lunch—it’s less expensive, and usually just as filling.
+27. Instead of spending a fortune on a fancy dinner, opt to eat out for lunch—it’s less expensive and usually just as filling.

 Pin It!